HEERA ALAYA

 In Afghanistan, talking about sex and sexuality is seen as shameful and embarrassing, which is why the sexual exploitation of girls is not acknowledged.

-How does the oppression of women affect the current status of women in Afghanistan?
+How does the oppression of women influence the current status of women in Afghanistan?

-Approximately 20 percent of the Afghani population who live in cities and towns know their rights, with a considerable number of women working in positions of power—in offices, the government and as activists.
+Approximately 20 percent of the Afghan population living in cities and towns know their rights, with a considerable number of women holding positions of power in offices and the government and serving as activists.
 In contrast, nearly 90 percent of Afghanistan’s uneducated population who live in the countryside have no power.
-The women in the villages don’t know wrong from right, and her husband is like a god; she has to obey whatever the husband dictates.
+The women in the villages don’t know right from wrong, and her husband is like a god; she has to obey whatever he dictates.

 If these women (in villages) knew how to read and write, they would know that even the religious books affirm that men and women are equal.